foliolabs/folioshell/README.md

 There a few other commands available for you to try out as well :

-* `wordpress versions` : list the available WordPress versions.
+* `folioshell versions` : list the available WordPress versions.
- * Use `wordpress versions --refresh` to get the latest tags and branches from the official [WordPress](https://github.com/WordPress/WordPress) repository.
+ * Use `folioshell versions --refresh` to get the latest tags and branches from the official [WordPress](https://github.com/WordPress/WordPress) repository.
  * To purge the cache of all WordPress packages, add the `--clear-cache` flag to this command.

 ## Requirements